 These are really wonderful subscription play kits.
 They’re delivered every 2-3 months, and are tailored to your baby or toddler based on their age.
 They also have some wonderful toys available on their site too!

 For me, this is a need because they aren’t just for playing, they teach your babies and toddlers SO much too, which is why I really feel they’re a must-have.

 I wanted to provide you with an example of all the things they add to these boxes (because it’s a lot!).
 I looked at “The Senser Play Kit” for ages 5-6 months, which includes things like: a spinning rainbow, magic tissues and box, play socks, a rainbow ball, and more!
 They also include a play guide for that age range.

 Babies are messy!!
 There’s no way around it – it’s going to happen.
 Might as well manage it with a full coverage bib like this one!
 It should fit up to 3 years old, perfect for toddlers too, and doubles up as an art smock for any crafty projects you might get into over the Holidays!

 Find it on amazon.ca or amazon.com – and their website ships internationally as well.
-If you buy straight from Bibado you can use one of my codes to save you a bit of money as well!
+If you buy straight from Bibado you can use one of my codes to save you a bit of money!
 Use code MYLITTLEEATER at checkout for 10% off, or code MLEBOGO for 50% off one of two items purchased!

 If you’re getting ready to start solids, or even if you’ve already started, the Holidays is the perfect time to grab a new high chair for your baby.
 We really love this option because it has all the features we look for, plus it grows with your child and can be used up to approximately 200 lbs.
 It is a bit pricier, but maybe you could get all the grandparents to split it!